pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 #### _generate_parameters
-Generates a list of value parameters to use in SQL statements like: "%s,%s,%s"
+Generates a list of value parameters to use in SQL statements like: *"?,?,?"*

 > _generate_parameters(values: Any): str